joshpeterson/summa/book/first_part/treatise_on_the_angels/the_will_of_the_angels/prologue.md

 (2) Whether the will of the angel is his nature, or his intellect?
 (3) Is there free-will in the angels?
 (4) Is there an irascible and a concupiscible appetite in them?

+* Whether There Is Will In The Angels?
+* Whether In The Angels The Will Differs From The Intellect?
+* Whether There Is Free-will In The Angels?
+* Whether There Is An Irascible And A Concupiscible Appetite In The Angels?